 Being a parent is the most wonderful and possibly the most difficult role you will have.
-It isn’t always easy and sometimes it can prove challenging.
+It isn’t always easy and it can prove challenging.
 That’s why it's important to look after yourself as well as your children.
 It can feel hard if you're tired, stressed and unhappy.

 Try to set aside time for yourself

 Taking a break to relax means you are more likely to be able to cope.
 Take 10 minutes to have a bath, read a magazine or talk to a friend.
 Don’t spend time feeling guilty about the jobs that “should be done” when your child is asleep.
 Use some of this time to relax and do something you enjoy.

 This can be difficult for busy parents but NHS Healthier Families (www.nhs.uk/healthier-families) has lots of ideas for simple and quick recipes and tips to stay fit and healthy.

 Get together with other parents and their children

 Your child will enjoy the company of other children and you will enjoy some adult conversation.
 There may be groups in your area where you can meet other parents and where your child will have some fun.

 Most parents have times when they feel tested to their limits.
 You may feel stressed about personal, medical or financial problems.
 It may feel even worse when you are tired.
 Getting angry or yelling can turn things into a major battle.
 When you shout at your child it triggers cortisol – a stress hormone.
 This makes it much harder for them to listen and learn.
 Learning to manage your anger will be beneficial to your health and your relationship with your child.
 Do not smack or physically punish your child.
 This is illegal in Wales.